Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Introduction and historical reviews

 \section{Introduction and historical reviews}

 At present we know of 118 elements from charge number $Z=1$ (H) to $Z=118$ (Og).
-80 of them have at least one stable isotope (up to $Z=82$, Pb) with $Z=43$ (Tc) and $Z=61$ (Pm) being unstable.
+Eighty of them have at least one stable isotope (up to $Z=82$, Pb) with $Z=43$ (Tc) and $Z=61$ (Pm) being unstable.
 Another 11 elements up to $Z=94$ (Pu) [with the exception of $Z=93$, Np] are naturally occurring on earth with sufficiently long half-lives, while the remaining ones with short half-lives have only been either produced in laboratory or possibly also astrophysical environments.
 The question of how this took place in the Universe is a long-standing one.
 Presently we know that of the natural elements/isotopes only $^{1,2}$H, $^{3,4}$He and $^{7}$Li originate in the Big Bang, with problems remaining in understanding the abundance of $^7$Li \citep{Cyburt.Olive.ea:2016,Pitrou.Coc.ea:2018}.
 All other elements were synthesized in stars, the first ones forming a few hundred million years after the Big Bang.
 The majority of stars, which have long evolutionary phases, are powered by fusion reactions.
-During their evolution, and in explosive end phases, massive stars can synthesize (among others) elements up to, and including, the iron-peak elements (e.g., $21 \leq Z \leq 30$ from Sc to Zn).
-Major concepts were laid out in the 1950s \citep{Burbidge.Burbidge.ea:1957,Cameron:1957}, and one of the main conclusions was that the production of heavier nuclei up to Pb, Bi, and the actinides requires free neutrons.
+Major concepts for stellar burning were laid out in the 1950s \citep{Burbidge.Burbidge.ea:1957,Cameron:1957}, including the then called x-process which today is understood via spallation of nuclei by cosmic rays \citep[e.g.][]{Prantzos:2012}.
+During their evolution, and in explosive end phases, massive stars can synthesize elements from C through Ti, the iron-peak elements (e.g., $21 \leq Z \leq 30$ from Sc to Zn) and beyond, \citep[as outlined over many years, e.g.][]{Howard.Arnett.ea:1972,Woosley.Heger:2007,Wanajo.Mueller.ea:2018,Curtis.ea:2019}.
+The major result is, however, that the production of heavier nuclei up to Pb, Bi, and the actinides requires free neutrons, as charged-particle reactions in stellar evolution and explosions lead typically to full chemical or quasi equilibria which favor the abundance of nuclei with the highest nuclear binding energies, occurring in the Fe-peak~\citep{Hix.ea:2007}.